 Analytical hypnotherapy helps a client to go back into the past in order to become more aware of unconscious traumas and dynamics that cause their present issues; and to break through subconscious emotional barriers.
 In the case of erectile dysfunction, analytical therapy might assist a client in revisiting early memories through prompts and suggestions.
 Such memories might include failed sexual attempts or experiences of shame in relation to the early sexuality – which are thought to underlie their erectile issues.

 Behavioral therapy is future oriented, meaning that the emphasis is on addressing current difficulties and optimizing future functioning, rather than looking at the past.
-As the name suggests, this practice is focused on changing behaviors and habits.
-This might, for example, train a person to adopt self-soothing strategies just before sex, so that they can access a state of calm and safety which lowers performance anxiety.

 Behavioral hypnotherapy can also be useful in helping a client make lifestyle changes which improve erectile function.
 Examples of such behaviors include quitting smoking, losing weight, improving sleep, exercising more often, reducing alcohol intake and practicing good stress management.
 Often, this also involves using affirmations, deep breathing and breathing exercises.